Economic Nexus by State

 E-commerce sellers selling in the United States must collect sales tax in states where they have sales tax nexus.
 Sales tax nexus occurs when a retailer has a connection to a state, such as an office, warehouse, or other business activity.
 However, it can also be established simply by making a certain number or amount of sales in a state, referred to as economic nexus.

 This article will explain everything you need to know about economic nexus.
-We’ll cover what it is, when it became legal, and take a look at the nexus threshold requirements by state.
+We’ll cover what it is, when it became legal, and look at the nexus threshold requirements by state.

 Book a call today